Volpestyle/Code-Foo-2019/README.md

 Inside the Navbar component, a Service is used to request each NavItem.
 The Model data of each NavItem is simply hard-coded into the Service.

 ### HTTP Requests
-All HTTP requests for content within the app reside in a Service cleverly named ContentService.
-Here I used the HTTPClient Module to make a JSONP request to the api.
+All HTTP requests for content within the app reside in a Service cleverly named 'ContentService'.
+Here I used the 'HTTPClient' Module to make a JSONP request and return whats known as an 'Observable'.
 (The important thing here is that a JSONP request is used.
 IGN's api supports JSONP so that clients can bypass the [Same Origin Policy](https://gist.github.com/jesperorb/6ca596217c8dfba237744966c2b5ab1e))

 ### Services